iameo/iameo.github.io-src/content/articles/2019-01-13-NaN_What_NaN.md

 Not much of a task, yeah? no?
 Okay.
 We imported the <code>Imputer</code> class from __scikit-learn__, gave it a 'strategy' to handle the data, fitted the data and then transformed it.
 Easy peasy--no?
 Just go over it line by line.

 #### NB:
-1. The axis here is quite different from the previous.
-Here 0 is for row while 1 is for column.
-2. The strategy <code>most_frequent</code> is suitable for imputing categorical feature values, for         example, a feature column that contains an encoding of color names, such as green, orange, and blue.
+1. The strategy <code>most_frequent</code> is suitable for imputing categorical feature values, for         example, a feature column that contains an encoding of color names, such as green, orange, and blue.
-3. Understanding the scikit-learn estimator API:
+2. Understanding the scikit-learn estimator API:
 ![Fit-transform - sklearn](https://i.stack.imgur.com/PiaIX.png)
 *image source: [imgur](https://i.stack.imgur.com/PiaIX.png)
-4. The <code>fit</code> method learns the parameter from the training data, and the <code>transform</code> method use these parameters to transform the data.
+3. The <code>fit</code> method learns the parameter from the training data, and the <code>transform</code> method use these parameters to transform the data.
+4. There are other ways of handling NaN.
+Go find out!

 ##### Resources:
 1. Python Machine Learning by Sebastian Raschka.
 2. [scikit data transformation](https://scikit-learn.org/stable/data_transforms.html#dataset-transformations)

-(Watch out for Handling missing categorical values)